nitrain/nitrain/README.md

 Nitrain (formerly <i>torchsample</i>) is a framework-agnostic library for sampling and augmenting medical images, training models on medical imaging datasets, and visualizing results in a medical imaging context.

+The nitrain library is unique in that it makes training models as simple as possible by providing reasonable defaults and a high-level of abstraction.
+It also supports multiple frameworks - torch, tensorflow, and keras - with a goal to add even more.

-Full examples of training medical imaging AI models using nitrain can be found at the [tutorials](https://github.com/nitrain/tutorials) repo.
+Full examples of training medical imaging AI models using nitrain can be found at the [tutorials](https://github.com/nitrain/tutorials) repository.
 If you are interested more generally in medical imaging AI, check out the book [Becoming a medical imaging AI expert with Python](https://book.nitrain.dev).

 <br />